S3L1M/ElT3baneen-Compiler/README.md

 # ElT3baneen-Compiler
-A compiler for Sasa language (doesn't Exist)
+A compiler for a funky language

+# Why this compiler
+is a project for CS419 course